alexjbuck/alexjbuck.com/content/blog/digitize.md

 ---
 I'm going to intro the work I've done with Digitize.

-Until then, check out the [guide](https://alexjbuck.github.io/digitize-guide/) I wrote.
+Until then, check out the [guide](https://alexjbuck.github.io/digitize-guide/) I wrote!